jobiehoar/LightsOut/README.md

 At the beginning of the game, some of the lights are switched on.

-When a light is pressed, this light and the four adjacent lights are toggled,

-i.e., they are switched on if they were off, and switched off otherwise.
+When a light is pressed, this light and the four adjacent lights are toggled. i.e., they are switched on if they were off, and switched off otherwise.

 The purpose of the game is to switch all the lights off.

-The aim of the game is to turn all the lights off.

-At any time enter 'q' to quit the game
+At any time enter 'q' to quit the game.

-Press a button by entering the x and y co-ordinates of the light you want to toggle.
+A light is pressed by entering the x and y co-ordinates of the light you want to toggle.

 Enjoy :)